 CASE SUMMARY

-On November 30, 2021 a group of California voters filed a petition with the California Supreme Court challenging several of the California Citizens Redistricting Commission's actions taken during the redistricting process as violating various California constitutional and statutory redistricting provisions involving transparency and public input.
-Specifically, the petitioners alleged the commissioners had held closed door meetings with interested parties without notifying the public despite discussing matters pertaining to redistricting.
-Next, they alleged the commissioners purposefully did not disclose the records and underlying materials from those meetings, including "secret" statistical analyses of voting patterns and demographics used when drawing districts, for the purpose of avoiding public scrutiny and criticism.
-Finally, the petitioners challenged the Commission's retention as counsel the law firm which had represented the California Legislature and various candidates and PACs affiliated with the Democratic Party.
-The petitioners asserted these actions violated the transparency, public input, fairness, open meetings, and open records provisions of California Constitution Article XXI, § 2 and California Government Code § 8253.
-They sought a preemptory writ of prohibition and a writ of mandate prohibiting the Commission from meeting or communicating with outside parties to discuss redistricting matters outside of public meetings, compelling the Commission to disclose all secret meetings and underlying materials withheld from the public, and requiring the termination of their counsel.
+On November 30, 2021, a group of California voters filed a petition with the California Supreme Court challenging certain actions by the California Citizens Redistricting Commission during the redistricting process as violating state constitutional and statutory requirements for public input and transparency.
+They alleged the Commission held closed door meeting to discuss redistricting without adequate public notice, failed to disclose records and materials from closed door meetings including voting and demographic statistical analyses, and impermissibly retained legal counsel who was affiliated with the California Legislature and Democratic Party in violation of California Constitution Article XXI, § 2, and California Government Code § 8253.
+They sought a writ of prohibition and writ of mandate prohibiting the Commission from communicating with outside parties on redistricting outside of public meetings, compelling the disclosure of secret meetings and withheld materials, and requiring the termination of their counsel.

 CASE LIBRARY